adamgnuj/recalibration_icml2026/experiment/models/README.md

 Find the implementations of the base models (i.e., models to be recalibrated) in the subdirectories of this directory.

-In each subdirectory there is a file `run_model.py` which executes model fitting and inference using the given model.
+In each subdirectory there is a file `run_model.py` which executes model fitting and inference using the given model and given dataset.
 The results are exported to `<model name>/exported_predictions/`.

 The file [run.py](run.py) in this directory runs